 Dr. Noa Yuval-Hacham lectures in Land of Israel Studies and Judaism and the Arts and is academic advisor to these programs at the Schechter Institute of Jewish Studies.

-Noa Yuval-Hacham is a lecturer and academic advisor in the Land of Israel Studies and Judaism and the Arts tracks.
+Noa Yuval-Hacham is the Dean of the Schechter Institute of Jewish Studies and a lecturer and academic advisor in the Land of Israel Studies and Judaism and the Arts tracks.
 She earned her PhD in 2011 from Hebrew University.
 Dr. Yuval-Hacham’s research deals with ancient art in the Land of Israel and the Jewish Diaspora, with a special emphasis on Jewish art and its relationship with neighboring cultures in late antiquity.
 She lives in Efrat with her husband and five children.